 The PGY-2 year residents rotate through clinical pathology, on hematopathology/lymph nodes (14 weeks), transfusion medicine (8 weeks), clinical chemistry (4 weeks), medical microbiology (8 weeks), molecular pathology (4 weeks), cytogenetics (4 weeks), flow cytometry (2 weeks), and AP/CP electives (8 weeks).
 During this time the residents are given individual instruction and introduced, via graded responsibility to sign out and management duties on each clinical service.
 A regular two year cycle of didactic lectures covering all the major topic areas in CP is conducted weekly, as well as a weekly unknown case conference, a CP journal club, and a review of on-call cases.
 There is also a regular two year cycle of Business and Laboratory Management lectures covering legal, economic, ethical and social issues related to laboratory management.

-The third (PGY-3) and fourth (PGY-4) years are composed of a mix of AP and CP with time for electives/research.
-These two years consist of 16 weeks spent doing additional surgical pathology rotations, with similar duties but increasingly difficult cases and higher expectations as well as supervision of first year residents on subspecialty rotations.
-Anatomic pathology rotations include a gross room rotation (4 weeks), cytopathology block (8 weeks with the option of rotating an additional 4 week block or an AP elective), dermatopathology (8 weeks), forensic pathology at the Franklin County Coroner's Office (4 weeks), neuropathology (4 weeks), renals/transplant pathology (4 weeks), pediatric anatomic pathology at The Nationwide Children's Hospital (4 weeks), and AP subspecialty (4 weeks).
-Rotations on clinical pathology include the completion of higher-level structured rotations in hematopathology/lymph nodes (8 weeks), transfusion medicine (8 weeks), pediatric clinical pathology at The Nationwide Children's Hospital (4 weeks), chemistry/toxicology (4 weeks), chemistry (4 weeks), medical microbiology (4 weeks), flow cytometry (2 weeks) and AP/CP electives (12 weeks), which can be used to revisit any rotation, or complete special projects and research.
+Anatomic pathology rotations include a gross room rotation (4 weeks), cytopathology block (8 weeks with the option of rotating an additional 4 week block or an AP elective), dermatopathology (8 weeks), forensic pathology at the Franklin County Coroner's Office (2 weeks), neuropathology (4 weeks), renals/transplant pathology (4 weeks), pediatric anatomic pathology at The Nationwide Children's Hospital (4 weeks), and AP subspecialty (4 weeks).
+Rotations on clinical pathology include the completion of higher-level structured rotations in hematopathology/lymph nodes (8 weeks), benign hematology (2 weeks), transfusion medicine (8 weeks), pediatric clinical pathology at The Nationwide Children's Hospital (4 weeks), chemistry/toxicology (4 weeks), chemistry (4 weeks), medical microbiology (2 weeks), flow cytometry (2 weeks) and AP/CP electives (12 weeks), which can be used to revisit any rotation, or complete special projects and research.

 PGY-1 residents are assigned to the Autopsy service for Saturdays and holidays.
 Autopsies are not performed on Sundays, Christmas Day, Thanksgiving Day, and New Years Day.
 Monday through Friday the resident on autopsy service is located in the autopsy area and covers autopsies.
 For Saturday and holiday assignments, the resident on call must be available for any case that is ready for autopsy by 1:00 pm.
 An attending pathologist will be available to provide direct supervision or indirect supervision with direct supervision immediately available for the duration of the resident's presence on site.